Museums in North Sealand

 The Maritime Museum of Denmark is a foremost example of the pioneering Danish architecture that is attracting attention worldwide.
 Bjarke Ingels Group designed the underground museum, which has won many international prizes and been affectionately described as ‘the most beautiful hole in the ground’.

 The region of North Sealand boasts art and cultural scene that is both rich and captivating.
 Experience iconic and internationally-acclaimed architecture, or visit one of the world’s leading art museums and its famous art collection.
 The region is also the home of three royal castles.

-Frederiksborg, Kronborg castle and Fredensborg palace are distinguished examples of historical and architectural heritage in North Sealand.
-Frederiksborg and Kronborg are built in Dutch Renaissance style, while Fredensborg is built in Baroque style.
+Frederiksborg and Fredensborg palace are distinguished examples of historical and architectural heritage in North Sealand.
+Frederiksborg is built in Dutch Renaissance style, while Fredensborg is built in Baroque style.

 Esrum Monastery was in the Middle Ages a large and powerful monastery, founded by the Cistercian order.
 After the Reformation, the monastery came under the crown, and most of the monastery was demolished.
 Esrum Kloster then led a changeable life as a royal hunting lodge, stud farm, county administration, etc